BestTimesToVisit.com Logo

 transport

 Bergen is walkable, but hills are everywhere!
 Use the Bybanen light rail for longer distances – it’s efficient and affordable.
-Consider the Bergen Card for unlimited travel on public transport and free entry to many museums.
+Consider the Bergen Card for unlimited rides and free entry to many attractions, especially if you plan on using the funicular to Mount Fløyen.

 money

 Norway is expensive.
 Take advantage of grocery stores for breakfast and lunch to save money.
-Many restaurants offer lunch menus (lunsjmeny) at lower prices.
-Look for deals and happy hour specials.
+Many cafes offer affordable lunch deals, and look for happy hour specials at pubs.
+Using a credit card is generally preferred over cash.

 safety

-Bergen is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
-Report any incidents to the police immediately.
+Bergen is generally very safe, but like any city, be aware of your surroundings, especially at night.
+Stick to well-lit areas and avoid walking alone in isolated places.
+Download the '112 Norway' app for emergency services.

 packing